codepath-ios-21-2018/week-1/README.md

     - app mainly for consuming, but can also create when customizing meal options
 - Scope:
     - need large database of recipes
-    - It's possible to complete this app by the end of the program
+    - It's possible to complete this app within a few months

 ---